onefootprint/Swift-Onboarding-Components/backend/DEVELOPMENT.md

 MONOREPO_DIR=../ python ci/scripts/update_open_api.py
 ```

-This generates three different files in the frontend `docs` app.
+This generates three different JSON files in the frontend `docs` app.
 You should commit each of these files to the repo - the docs site is rendered using these open API specs that are committed in the repo.

 ### Adding a new tenant-facing API